toddamoda/pyyxellsfgffg/docs/source/about/brief_history.rst

 gathering several hundreds of detector and instrument simulation enthusiasts from the instrumentation community, and demonstrating the potential of such a tool to foster knowledge transfer.

-With always more users, features and domain of applications, Pyxel is steadily growing and just recently got a first stable version 1.0 with a large validated set of models, a simplified architecture, and improved user experience.
-Stay tuned.
+In 2024, we achieved version 2.0, enhancing Pyxel's functionality to be multi-wavelength compatible.
+This was achieved through the implementation of a scene generation model group, enabling the creation of scenes in the sky, and the adaptation of models to effectively handle and process wavelength information.

+Pyxel is steadily growing with new features, application domains, and users.
+The focus remains on adding new validated models, simplifying the architecture, and improving the user experience.